Aigengoku/Othermod/README.md

 14 jokers, 4 vouchers, 4 card packs, 4 potions and 5 editions. more coming soon just you wait

-Credit to AlexZgreat for his consumable code otherwise potions would have never existed,
+Credit to AlexZgreat for his consumable code otherwise potions would have never existed, And Apologies to Betmma for stealing some of their code

 Potions are a new consumable type that either has a good, bad or no effect depending on rng